Non-academic profile: see Main Activities

 Neurobiology of speech/language processing

 Karin Wanrooij studied Japanese at Leiden University (MA, cum laude) and Kyoto University in Japan (scholarship Japanese Ministry of Education) and Linguistics at the University of Amsterdam (MA, cum laude).
 Her PhD research (supervisors: prof. dr. Paul Boersma and dr. Titia van Zuijen) examined how infants learn to perceive the vowels of their mother tongues and how adults learn to perceive the vowels of a new language.
 The thesis yielded a nomination for the AVT/Anéla Dissertation Prize.

-Aside from doing research, Karin has taught several courses at different universities, in the areas of phonetics, language acquisition, cognitive development and statistics.
+Aside from doing research, Karin has taught several courses at different universities, in the areas of phonetics, language acquisition, cognitive development, research methodologies and statistics.

 Karin Wanrooij’s project “The effect of reduced pronunciations on understanding a second language” was financed by the NWO division “the Netherlands Initiative for Education Research” (NRO).
 Read all information about the project and its results or watch the webvideo’s with the results on the page “Vaardig Verstaan” (in Dutch).

 The PhD project (“Distributional learning of vowel categories in infants and adults”) examined to what extent mere exposure to ambient speech (“distributional learning”) contributes to learning the vowels of a language, both in infancy, when the mother tongue must be acquired, and in adulthood, when new languages can be learned.
 The results are based on neurophysiological and behavioural experiments, and on an extensive literature review of possible neural correlates.
 The main conclusions are that (1) distributional learning can contribute to the acquisition of native vowel categories in infancy, (2) the capacity for distributional learning is larger in infancy than in adulthood, and (3) observed effects of distributional training in the lab may not be based on the number of peaks in the training distributions.
 The thesis can be downloaded here.